GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 uid: 86ac0b70bcdc4599a49eeddcfb41ef3e
 ```

-Click **Next** to proceed.
+To deploy to prod, click **Next**.

-## Deploying to Prod
+## Deploying to prod

-To approve your application and promote it to your prod Target, use this command:
+To approve your application and promote it to your prod target, use this command:

 ```bash
 gcloud beta deploy rollouts approve web-app-profiles-001-to-prod-0001 --delivery-pipeline web-app-profiles --release web-app-profiles-001